VegaDeftwing/OpGuidesHugoSrc/content/Phil/sex.md

 # Sex

 In an ideal world human kind would be driven forward by more than the initiate desire to reproduce and bone.
-Then again, if it weren't for that we wouldn't have evolved to this point where we're capable of reflecting on that irony, in the first place.
+But, we don't live in an ideal world and people like to have fun and feel good. (consensual) Sex is fun and feels good-  so it should not be looked down on.
+Flirting, hooking up, being horny: They're all natural and good.
+Unfortunately, today it seems {{< best >}}[Everyone is Beautiful and No One is Horny](https://bloodknife.com/everyone-beautiful-no-one-horny/){{< /best >}}

 ## Consent